blankchaos/QATask/README.md

-.NET SDK is required to launch tests
+.NET SDK and firefox browser is required to launch tests

 All bellow commands should be used from root directory (with .sln in it).